serviceengineerpl/seprviceengineerplws/about.md

 bodyClass: page-about
 ---

-Service Engineer Operations Pte.
+Service Engineer Pte.
 Ltd. Our aim is to provide global vendors with subcontracted rotating equipment services.
 We are a team of experienced specialists with a solid technical background in Mechanical, Electrical, Automation and Project Management disciplines.